-Since Medicare Advantage plans are offered by private insurance companies, they have some freedom in how they set their monthly costs, or premiums.
+Since Medicare Advantage plans are offered by private insurance companies that have contracts with Medicare, they have some freedom in how they set their monthly costs, or premiums.
 Medicare Advantage premiums may vary from plan to plan depending on the insurance company offering the plan, the location of the plan, and the benefits the plan offers.
 Sometimes the plan with the lowest premium is not always the lowest-cost plan.

 A premium is an amount you pay monthly to have the plan, regardless if you use covered services or not.
 For example, if you pay $55 a month for a Medicare Advantage plan, you will pay $660 yearly to be covered by that plan, even if you don’t see one doctor that year.

 According to the Centers for Medicare & Medicaid Services in 2018, the average Medicare Advantage premium was $30 monthly.
-Some Medicare Advantage premiums may be $0 for certain plans and other plans may have premiums over $100 a month.
+Some Medicare Advantage premiums may be as low as $0 for certain plans and other plans may have premiums over $100 a month.

 Medicare Advantage plans that have more comprehensive dental coverage or coverage for other services may have higher monthly Medicare Advantage premiums.